Youhe-Jiang/AutoTopology-CostModelForOperators/README.md

 ## Cost Model

-### Our modeling of the operator is shown in the table.
+### Our modeling of operators is shown in the table.

 α: latency